VinylPlus® Voluntary Commitment

 5. Target zero-accident rate with VCM release during transportation in the next 10 years. > ongoing

 We will review the use of PVC additives and move towards more sustainable additives systems.

 1. Lead (Pb) replacement in the EU-27 by end 2015 (extended to the EU-28 in 2014). > achieved

 2. Robust criteria for the ‘sustainable use of additives’ to be developed, with status report by end 2012. > achieved in 2014

 3. Validation of the robust criteria for the ‘sustainable use of additives’ in conjunction with the downstream value chain, with status report by end 2014. > partially achieved

 3.a.
-Develop a methodology for the sustainable choice of additives for profiles and flexible applications. > ongoing
+Develop a methodology for the sustainable choice of additives for profiles > achieved

-3.b.
-Develop a systematic framework methodology, taking into account the EU PEF concept. > ongoing
+3.c.
+Develop a systematic framework methodology, taking into account the EU PEF concept. > achieved.

 4. Other PVC additive producers and the downstream value chain will be invited to participate in the ‘sustainable additives’ initiative. > ongoing